 - Phase 1 data gaps must be filled, if possible, but if not practicable in some cases like tax foreclosure, they are forgiven.

-- There is a grandfather period of one year for the 2013 ASTM standards.
-Ongoing Phase 1s using the previous standard must be finalized by February 13, 2024.
+- Phase 1s that are already underway using the previous standard must be finalized by February 13, 2024.

 To learn more about the new All Appropriate Inquiries rules visit EPA’s website.